BigBoyLeft/Rebirth/README.md

 | NUI | Fast and Responsive `UI` build using `ReactJS` |
 | NUI Wrapper | Easy to use NUI Wrapper which makes it easy to talk between the `UI` and the `Client` |

+# Plugin System

+This Framework includes a built in drag and drop plugin system, allowing developers to harness the power of typescript without having to build and setup a new typescript resource, instead they can develop a plugin within the framework ``./src/code/plugins`` folder and the framework will build the plugin into its own seperate resource allowing for you to restart the plugin without having to restart the framework.
+This also means that users whom whish to use your plugin can drag and drop the plugin you provided them into the plugin folder located inside the framwork ``./src/code/plugins`` and run the ``npm run build:plugins`` command. while in development you can also use the ``npm run build:plugins:watch`` command to auto rebuild the plugin on code change allowing for a more effecient workflow.

+## Plugin Example's can be foind inside the Frameworks Plugin Directory ``./src/code/plugins``

 # Framework Setup

 1. Clone Repository.